 |Departing from Palma, Playa de Palma, Palma Nova||Departing from Port d'Alcudia, Port de Pollença||Departing from Colonia de Sant Jordi, Sa Rapita, S'Estanyol||Departing from Palma, Port d'Andratx, Port de Soller, Port de Pollença, Port d'Alcudia, Cala d'Or|

 |Duration 1h to full day||Duration 1h to full day||Duration 2h to full day||Duration 2h to 6h|

-Note that most of the boat trips around Mallorca are seasonal, starting from April or May, and finishing in October.
+Note that most of the boat trips around Mallorca are seasonal, starting from April and finishing in October.